PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework.md

 Custom Tab Completion allows both developers and users to easily deploy custom tab completion.
 Put an end to Mr. Typo and improve your everyday console experience!

- - Implement fast, reusable tab completion.
++ Implement fast, reusable tab completion.
- - Add Tab Completion to own or existing commands.
++ Add Tab Completion to own or existing commands.
- - Significantly improve tab completion.
++ Significantly improve tab completion.

 For more details on the tab completion system, see the [dedicated component page](psframework/tab-completion.html).

+## Runspace Workflows
+Runspace workflows allow architecting parallelized jobs that exchange data among each other.
+This allows you to focus on your business logic while fully leveraging runspaces to accelerate the overall result.

++ Easily design workflow
++ Exchange results between stages
++ None of the complex custom code - just bring the business logic

+For more details on the Runspace Workflow system, see the [dedicated component page](psframework/runspace-workflows.html).

 ## Flow-Control
 The Flow-Control component focuses on help govern how your code "flows".